 “The line between Parties,” Washington said, had become “so clearly drawn” that politicians “regard neither truth nor decency; attacking every character, without respect to persons – Public or Private, – who happen to differ from themselves in Politics.”

 Washington’s voluntary decision to decline a third term was also seen by many people as a safeguard against the type of tyrannical power yielded by the British crown during the Colonial era.

 That message wasn’t lost on Theodore Roosevelt, who considered running in 1908 despite his public pledges to the contrary.
 Instead, he backed William Howard Taft as a surrogate candidate, but the urge to control his own political party drove Roosevelt back to the campaign trail in 1912.

 In 1940, Franklin Roosevelt decided to break the Washington precedent after World War II broke out in Europe and Nazi Germany overran France.
 The move caused some key Roosevelt supporters within the Democratic Party to leave the Roosevelt campaign.

 The Republicans campaigned heavily against a third-term president, and the Democrats countered with claims that Wilkie was a “third-rate” candidate.

-Later in the campaign, Roosevelt insisted that he was in the race to keep America out of war in Europe, and he easily defeated Wilkie on Election Day.
+Later in the campaign, Roosevelt insisted that he was in the race to keep America out of the war in Europe, and he easily defeated Wilkie on Election Day.

-In March 1947, a Republican-controlled Congress approved a 22nd Amendment, with an exception that would exclude a president in office from term limits during the ratification process.
+In March 1947, a Republican-controlled Congress approved the 22nd amendment, with an exception that would exclude a president in office from term limits during the ratification process.
 It took until February 1951 to get enough states to ratify the amendment, and President Harry Truman decided to opt against running for a third term.
 Since then, some members of Congress have introduced efforts to repeal the 22nd Amendment, but they haven’t made it out of committee.